Israeli Repression Wave Targets Human Rights Activists

 It is believed that the repression is planned.
 Night raids, kidnappings and arrests have led to the detention of many prominent human rights activists in recent months.

-Israel currently holds 7,122 Palestinian political prisoners in detention.
 Since its occupation of the West bank in 1967, Israel has set up a separate military legal system for Palestinians.
 Compared to their Israeli counterparts, Palestinians are interrogated for longer periods and can be held in detention for extended periods without access to counsel and judges.

-Jamal Juma, coordinator of the "Stop the Wall Campaign" is one of most high profile human rights activists to be arrested.
+Jamal Juma, coordinator of the "Stop the Wall Campaign" is one of the most high profile human rights activists to be arrested.
 His arrest took place on 18 December 2009.
-He is being held in detention without being charged and lacks access to counsel.
+Juma is being held in detention without being charged and lacks access to counsel.
 His detention is expected to bring about strong international pressure.

 In an earlier interview with the Real News Network, Juma said that Israeli repression of peaceful civil society protest has been ongoing.